Jallaad: Plot

 An honest diligent police inspector named Kranti Kumar lives with his grandparents.
-On one of his missions, he is sent to the south where he falls in love with a village girl named Koyal who lives with her parents and little sister Munni.
+On one of his missions, he is sent to the South where he falls in love with a village girl named Koyal who lives with her parents and little sister, Munni.
 Koyal reciprocates his love.
 Delighted at Kranti Kumar, Koyal's parents also accept their love and decide to announce their wedding.

 Suddenly during their engagement, a mysterious man named Gopinath asks Kranti Kumar about his lifestyle.
-Gopinath then reveals that he is a bastard son of a corrupt politician by the name of Amavas and mocks Kranti Kumar for not knowing about his parents.
+Gopinath then reveals that he is a bastard son of a corrupt politician Amavas and mocks Kranti Kumar for not knowing about his parents.
 An enraged Kranti Kumar beats Gopinath until his grandfather reveals the truth.

 Amavas was a poor, but arrogant beggar who became acquainted with Kamalkant, a corrupt politician.
-Soon Amavas becomes Kamal's right hand man and a young village girl named Gayatri Devi falls for him to whom he reciprocates, but he drugs and rapes her one day.
+Soon Amavas becomes Kamal's right hand man and a young village girl named Gayatri Devi falls for him to whom he reciprocates, but he drugs and seduces her into sex one day.
 Kamal orders Amavas to stand in politics as an independent candidate because Kamal has not been given a ticket from his party.
 Amavas changes his name to Vijay Bahadur Kunwar in order to gain status and power much to the shock of Kamal and starts campaigning.
 Through Kamal's crafty machinations, Amavas wins the election, but forgets Kamal's help and forces Kamal to become his crony.
 After some days, Gayatri Devi gets pregnant and reveals the good news to Amavas.
 But Amavas cheats and disowns her and her baby.
-A furious Gayatri Devi goes to temple stands in front of Kali Devi statue and vows that her son will avenge her humiliation and death.
+A furious Gayatri Devi goes to a temple, stands in front of Kali idol and vows that her son will avenge her humiliation and death.
 She grabs the trident and tries to kill herself.
 But as a result, she dies giving birth to her son Kranti.
 She is buried in a graveyard and the grave was made as famous in a village.
 Meanwhile, Amavas marries another lady, Tara who is a daughter of a rich landlord and steals the latter's palace.
 Tara, seeing his corruption refuses to bear him children.

 When Kranti discovers the truth about his parents, he vows to kill his father to avenge his mother.
 He investigates two villagers and discovers his mother's grave.
 There Kranti meets his stepmother, Tara.
 After seeing Kranti's face, Tara learns that he is the son of Amavas.
 Kranti accepts her as his second mother and they vow to bring down Amavas.